IBM-Cloud/ansible-collection-ibm/docs/ibm_iam_service_api_key.rst

     The API key cannot be changed if set to true

-  file (False, str, None)
+  name (True, str, None)
-    File where api key is to be stored
+    (Required for new resource) Name of the Service API key

   id (False, str, None)